STARS4ALL/tessdb-server/README.md

 * All executables are copied to `/usr/local/bin`
 * The database is located at `/var/dbase/tess.db` by default
 * The log file is located at `/var/log/tessdb.log`
+* The following required PIP packages will be automatically installed:
+    - twisted,
+    - twisted-mqtt
+    - pyephem
+    - tabulate

 ### Start up Verification

 Type `sudo tessdb -k` to start the service in foreground with console output.